-In SQL Server Integration Services, errors might occur when we are extracting data from source, or loading data into destination, or when you are performing transformation.
-This is because of the unexpected data, and it is a bad practice to fail the package.
-To handle these situation, SSIS introduced the concept called Error Handling.
-In this article we will show you, How to configure Error Handling in SSIS with example.
+SSIS Error Handling : In SQL Server Integration Services, errors might occur when we are extracting data from a source, loading data into a destination, or when you are performing a transformation.
+It is because of the unexpected data, and failing the package is a bad practice.
+To handle these situations, SSIS introduced the concept called Error Handling.
+Let’s see how to configure Error Handling with an example.

-For the demonstration purpose, we will Export data present in the Employee.xls to SQL Server database table, and configure error handling at Data Conversion.
-Below screenshot will show you the data present in the Employee Excel file
+For the SSIS demonstration purpose, we will Export data present in the Employee.xls to the SQL Server database table and configure error handling at Data Conversion.
+The below screenshot will show you the data present in the Employee Excel file

 Error Handling in SSIS Example

-Drag and drop the data flow task from the toolbox to control flow and change the name as Error Handling in SSIS.
+Drag and drop the data flow task from the toolbox to control flow and change the name to Error Handling.

-Double click on Excel source will open the connection manager settings and provides option to select the table holding the source data.
-Here, we are selecting the Employees.xls file present in the file system.
+Double click on Excel source will open the connection manager settings and provides an option to select the table holding the source data.
+Here, we are choosing the Employees.xls file present in the file system.

 Here we are leaving the Occupation length as 255 because we want to fail the package deliberately.

 Now we have to provide the destination table details.
 So double-click on the OLE DB Destination and provide the required information.
 As you can see from the below, we selected the Duplicate Employee Error Handler table.

 Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.